Fuad Kasumović

 Fuad Kasumović (Фуад Касумовић; born 20 March 1958) is a Bosnian politician, economist and businessman serving as mayor of Zenica since November 2016.
+He previously served as deputy Minister of Finance and Treasury from 2007 to 2012.

-In September 2025, he was sentenced in the first instance to four years in prison and a six-year ban from holding the office of mayor for organized crime.
+Kasumović is the founder and president of the Bosnian-Herzegovinian Initiative, having previously been a founding member of the Independent Bloc.
+Prior to forming the Independent Bloc in 2017, Kasumović was a member of the Party of Democratic Action from 1990 until 2016.

-Biography
+Early life and education

 Kasumović was born on 20 March 1958 in Gornji Vakuf.
-After graduating from Economics Faculty Sarajevo (1987), he has been employed at Coal Mine "Gračanica" in his hometown, and soon became CFO of this company.
-He worked at the mine until Bosnian War began in 1992.
-During the war, he was a member of Army of the Republic of Bosnia and Herzegovina and was awarded its highest recognition, the Golden Lily, and upon his graduation he obtained a job in the Ministry of Dedicated Production in the Government of Republic of Bosnia and Herzegovina.
-From 1990 to 2016, Kasumović was a member (1990–2016) and functionary of the Party of Democratic Action (SDA).
-Subsequently, he participated in founding the Independent Bloc in September 2017 – whose president is Senad Šepić (who is a particular critic of Bakir Izetbegović's politics) – and used to be its member until April 2019.
+After graduating from the School of Economics and Business at the University of Sarajevo in 1987, he was employed at Coal Mine "Gračanica" in his hometown, and soon became CFO of the company.
+He worked at the mine until the start of the Bosnian War in 1992.
+During the war, he was a member of Army of the Republic of Bosnia and Herzegovina and was awarded its highest recognition, the Order of the Golden Lily, and upon his graduation he obtained a job in the Ministry of Dedicated Production in the Government of the Republic of Bosnia and Herzegovina.